-As an added precaution, we are also offering you access to one year of credit monitoring and identity theft restoration services through Kroll Cyber Security at no cost to you.
-The cost of this service will be paid for by ACS.
-We encourage you to enroll in these services, as we are not able to act on your behalf to enroll you in the credit monitoring service.
+As an added precaution, we are offering you access to one year of credit monitoring and identity theft restoration services through Kroll at no cost to you.

 What You Can Do.
-Please review the enclosed "Steps You Can Take to Protect Against Identity Theft and Fraud."
-You can also enroll to receive the free credit monitoring and identity theft protection services we are offering.
+You may review the enclosed "Steps You Can Take to Protect Your Information," which contains information on what you can do to protect against possible misuse of your information.
+You may also enroll in the credit monitoring and identity theft restoration services we are offering, as we are unable to do so on your behalf.

 For More Information.
-We understand that you may have questions about this incident that are not addressed in this letter.
-If you have additional questions, please call our dedicated assistance line at 1-877-481-6091 between 9 AM and 6:30 PM EDT Monday through Friday excluding major U.S. holidays.
+We understand you may have questions that are not answered in this letter.
+If you have questions, please contact 1-866-775-4209, Monday through Friday from 8:00 a.m. to 5:30 p.m.
+Central Time.
+Please have your membership number ready.